codenothing/Nlint/doc/Nodelint.md

 Nodelint.js
 ===========

-Nodelint.js is the main Nodelint module that calls the renders files/directories and formats the output.
+Nodelint.js is the main Nodelint module that renders files/directories and formats the output.

-Nodelint.lint
+Nodelint.lint( Files, [Options,] Callback )
 -------------

 Nodelint.lint is the function that formats the result from the rendering module.
 It takes three paramters